HiSunzhenliang/HiSunzhenliang/README.md

 ### Hi 👋, I'm SunZhenliang.

-I primarily work on infrastructure software development,
-and have previously worked on audio and video encoding/decoding.
+I specialize in infrastructure software development, with past experience in audio and video coding.
-Currently, my main focus is on distributed consensus and distributed storage.
+Now, I'm focused on distributed consensus and storage.

 **Languages and Tools:**